-Below is a list of some of the biggest projects I’ve worked on in giving back to my communities and supporting others however I can:
+As part of our normal everyday life both personally and in business we give a percentage of our income away to charity.
+Below are a few of my favorite projects I’ve worked on in giving back to my communities and supporting others however I can:

 In November and December of every other year, I run workshops helping kids in middle school.
 Most of the workshops center around woodworking skills and craftsmanship, which I learned when I was in my teens and practiced while I owned a woodworking business in my early career.
 Usually, I cover topics such as pen turning and basic woodshop, as well as woodworking safety.
 Additionally, I run workshops that cover bike and skateboard repair.

 What kid doesn’t dream of owning a minibike?
 Minibikes are one of the most fun toys around– nothing beats the simple pleasure of revving a small engine and riding around the yard or through the woods.
 With the wind in your hair and a bit of a speed, minibikes are an absolute joy.